 The discussion should cover all likely direct and indirect environmental harm due to the project on flora and fauna particularly sensitive areas as listed below (also see Attachment 2).
-Terrestrial and aquatic (marine and freshwater) environments should also be covered.
+Terrestrial and aquatic (marine and freshwater) environments should also be covered and contain reference to the impacts from contaminants, diversions and changes in hydrology.
 Also include human impacts and the control of any domestic animals introduced to the area.